philc/book-notes/now say this - heather turgeon.md

     * Kids develop this with natural consequences: "the sense of optimism that comes from knowing you can affect your environment and that you have control over your life.
 This feeling of control is highly linked to greater well-being."
+  * Calm down instead of time-out
+    * Time out implements isolation and shaming.
+The kid ends up resenting the parent and the sibling they were hurting.
+    * "Calm down": separation, but with you present as a team.
+After it's done, "please check in with your sister."
+  * Argues that if a parent is completely absent during the conflict between siblings, it's a missed opportunity.
+The parent doesn't need to control the conflict, but they can lay down scaffolding, naming what they see, prompting each person to express themselves, offering frameworks which should be helpful.
+(Sounds like a therapist).
+  * Instead of "I don't want to hear anymore fighting" say "Do you guys need some help figuring things out?"
+  * On games before sleep:
+    * "An interactive game or another screen-based activity requires kids to be engaged, make decisions, receive rewards or not, advance to the next level or not -- all of which keeps the brain awake, releases stress hormones, and makes it harder to disengage and fall asleep."
+  * The downsides of playing an engaging video game
+    * "When it's over, other activities can seem less interesting and enjoyable.
+Stress hormones that raged during the epic dragon battle still course through the body.
+Sometimes video games can leave kids feeling mentally depleted and emotionally dysregulated.
+This can appear as a child being withdrawn, bored, or tantrum-prone."
+  * Explain your thinking behind why you've banned a piece of content:
+    * "This isn't a show we watch, because it doesn't have any information in it."
+    * "This isn't a show we watch, because it's too fast and overwhelming to our minds."
+    * "We only watch one hour of TV each day so we can leave room in the day and in our minds for everything else: running, building, talking, playing -- we have to keep space for those things."
+  * "Kids need unstructured time playing in the physical world.
+When they don't have it, they feel less regulated and peaceful."
+    * Screen time displaces the time they have for this.
 * Intro
   * "[Parents] often feel like drill sergeants, issuing no's, yelling, and time-outing."
   * "Your child is capable and built for good"